great places to visit off the beaten path.

 While the church is first mentioned in 1137 the structure was significantly re-built in 1450.
 Damaged heavily in the Great Fire of 1666, it was restored by Wren’s architectural firm in 1670s, with much of the tower and exterior walls surviving.
 Further renovations took place in the 1700s and 1800s.
 Much of the interior is from the mid-1800s.
 Fortunately it was a rare survivor of the Blitz in WWII.

 Notable Parishioner: The church is the burial place for Captain John Smith, the English explorer, soldier and settler of Jamestown, Virginia.
-His life was supposedly saved by Pocahontas and he later became the 1st Governor of the colony of Virginia.
-He died in 1631 and was transported back to England.
-He was buried in the south aisle of the church in 1633 where a magnificent stained-glass window commemorates him.
+His life was supposedly saved by Pocahontas and he was the leader of the Virginia Colony from 1608-1609.
+Smith was elected Head of the Council & President of the Virginia Colony in September 1608 giving him the authority to govern Britain’s first permanent colony.
+He died in 1631 and was buried in the south aisle of the church in 1633 where a magnificent stained-glass window commemorates him.

 Today: In the late 19th Century a tenor in the church’s choir, Henry Wood, would go on to fame, forever connecting the church as a central part of Britain’s music.
 Baptised here in 1870, Henry Wood developed his love for music at the church learning how to sing and play the organ, but he became most well known as the face of the Proms – conducting them for nearly 50 years.
 When he died in 1944 his ashes were interred here, leading to the dedication of the Musicians’ Chapel.
 Today St Sepulchre’s is now best known as the National Musicians’ Church.
 The church continues to grow through links to musicians and musical institutions.
 Through the Friends of the Musicians’ Chapel, Concerts and Recitals are organized continuing a strong musical tradition.